Hooks

 Media and Media Library

 Laioutr’s media library abstraction lets business users choose assets from connected backends visually in Cockpit.
-Implement your own media adapter for your asset system so editors can browse and select (and optionally upload) media in Studio.
+Implement a media library connector for your asset system so editors can browse, filter, and (optionally) upload media in Studio.